Enhance the Effectiveness of Your Board, Family Council, and/or Shareholder Assembly

 Improve board decision making

-Build a high-functioning board team
+Build high-functioning board and family council teams

 Maximize board and family leadership effectiveness